 - If you have a tax partner, you can split the base between you.
 Multiply the return percentage by your share in the savings and investment base to calculate the savings and investment benefit.

-Note: As mentioned above, there are two methods for calculating tax on box 3 income: an old and a new one.
+Note: as noted above, there are two methods for calculating tax on Box 3 income: an old and a new one.
 In this article, we discuss the new calculation method.
-When filing the tax return for 2021 and 2022 for our clients, we also calculate using the old method.
-We then use the most beneficial method for all our clients.
+When filing the tax returns for 2021 and 2022, we also calculate using the old method.
+Subsequently, we use the most advantageous method for all our clients.

 Unfair

-Many people find this capital yield tax (vermogensrendementsheffing) unfair.
-On one hand, tax has already been levied on the savings when it was earned, for instance, in the form of salary or profit.
-People who immediately spend the money don’t have to pay tax on it again.
-This discourages saving and promotes consumption.
-On the other hand, the levy is seen as unfair because it doesn’t consider the actual return, but assumes a fictitious return (fictief rendement).
-This means that someone who gets poor returns on the stock market is at a disadvantage compared to those who achieve good returns: both pay the same tax.
+Many people find this tax on investment income unfair.
+On one hand, because tax has already been levied on the savings when it was earned, for example, in the form of salary or profit.
+People who spend the money right away do not have to pay Box 3 tax on it.
+This discourages saving and encourages consumption instead.
+On the other hand, the levy can be seen as unfair because it does not take into account the actual return, but assumes a fictional return.
+This means that someone who achieves poor returns on the stock market is at a disadvantage compared to people who achieve good returns: both pay the same tax.

 Avoidance

-The tax on savings is evaded in several ways.
-One method is by setting up a corporation (BV).
-Of course, there are associated setup and maintenance costs.
-A BV is liable to pay corporate tax on the actual result, and you must file a corporate tax return.
-This structure is therefore useful if your return is less than the fictitious return.
-Besides setting up a BV, there are also other ways to reduce tax on savings, such as buying a house abroad.
-We can handle the tax declaration of your foreign property, but in the Netherlands, you usually pay almost no tax on it.
+Tax on savings is avoided in a number of ways, one of which is by setting up a private limited company (BV in Dutch).
+Of course, there are then startup and maintenance costs to be paid.
+A BV is liable for corporate tax on the actual results, and you must file a corporate tax return.
+This structure makes sense when your return is less than the assumed return.
+Besides setting up a BV, there are of course other ways to reduce tax on savings, such as purchasing a property abroad.
+We can handle the tax declaration of your foreign property, but in the Netherlands you usually pay almost no tax on it.

 Declare your savings and other assets through the income tax return (aangifte inkomstenbelasting).
 Let us at Taksgemak handle it for you.
 It’s much easier that way.